Drive Continuous Improvement in Your Program

 How It Works

 Historically, the cost of data analytics has been out of reach for most early childhood programs.
 However, by organizing programs together in a Network we are able to create a new economy, making both the analytics and expert faculty affordable, to enable programs to understand and effectively act on their data.
 Additionally, facilitators in specific content areas help mine nuggets from benchmark reports, so that everyone learns from the high performers and so that cohort members can support one another on the journey.
-The Network is designed for leadership teams with each team including a program director and up to four additional managers at each session.
+The Network is designed for leadership teams consisting of program directors and key managers.

 The Q.I.
 Network is managed by Early Intel and the program is overseen by an advisory council composed of representatives from the participating programs.
-Regional cohorts co-sponsored by state and regional Head Start Associations.
+The Network is co-sponsored by diverse state and regional Head Start Associations.

 Getting the right analytics is essential, but it’s only the start — what you do with them will determine progress.